ushahidi/docs.ushahidi.com/_posts/2_strategy/2014-07-20-strategy-crowdsourcing.md

 During disasters and crisis, crowdsourcing may be a very valuble approach if affected communities and/or response organizations are sharing information on SMS, Twitter, or another publicly shared social media platform. (example here)

+Just because an organization launches Ushahidi does not mean that a crowd magically appears.
+Building participation in a crowdsourcing project requires grassroots organizing.

 ### Types of Crowdsourcing

+<<<<<<< HEAD
 If you decide to crowdsource information into the Ushahidi platform here are a few examples of different crowdsourcing approaches

 1. __Unbounded crowdsouring__ Anyone in the public space who is aware and knows how to send information, can freely send in information to you.
 One advantage (with a good campaign) is that you can collect large volumes of information.
 A drawback is that information may not be reliable.